Help and care for your jewellery

 GEMSTONES

-Just as the sun’s harmful rays can damage our skin, light and heat can affect a coloured gemstone’s durability and colour.
-Over time, and in excess, they can also fade or damage some gemstones, such as amethyst, kunzite, topaz and shell cameos.
-Pearls and other delicate materials, such as ivory, will bleach under extreme exposure to light.
+Just as the sun’s rays/acids in skincare/cleaning products can damage our skin, light, heat and chemicals can affect a coloured gemstone’s durability and colour.
+Pearls and other delicate materials, such as ivory, turquoise and opals, can be affected easily by even the products in shampoos and shower gels.
 Other gems, especially amber, can darken over time when exposed to too much light.
 Excessive heat and sudden temperature changes may also fracture some gems.
-Heat can easily remove the natural moisture these gems need to keep their beauty.
+Heat and astringent cleaners can easily remove the natural moisture these gems need to keep their beauty.
 Pearls, for instance, can dry out, crack and discolour.
 Opals can turn white or brown, develop tiny cracks, and might lose their play-of-colour.

 Since many natural gemstones can be quite delicate, avoid contact with hot water, harsh chemicals and cleaners.
 Clean your gemstones with a clean, soft, damp cloth after wearing.
 Alternatively, a soft toothbrush with very mild and fragrance-free soap is perfect to get into small settings and clean under stones.
 Very porous stones such as turquoise, howlite and emerald should be cleaned with water or a dry cloth only.